Nebelung-Dev/Nebelung-Dev/README.md

 # Nebelung
-Hello I am called Nebelung, you may have seen me fail
+Hello I am called Nebelung, you may have seen me around

 I was also known as Pers0n

 **About Me:**

-I have many projects that I never finish :confused:
+I have some projects that I never finished :confused:

-Proxy making is hard, more of a front end person
+Front end is cool

-I beat hollow knight
+I play hollow knight

 **Projects:**